-- Approved FY 2020 - Implemented in FY 2020
+- Approved FY 2020

+- Implemented in FY 2020

+- Modified in FY 2021

-PHA has implemented a local Family Self-Sufficiency (FSS) Program to encourage more residents to participate in the program.
+PHA will continue to implement a local Family Self-Sufficiency (FSS) Program to encourage more residents to participate in the program.
 Under this MTW activity, PHA has eliminated the current regulatory requirement that FSS participants must have an interim or regular recertification within 120 days prior to enrollment in the FSS program.
 PHA utilizes the last interim or regular recertification prior to enrollment as the basis for FSS escrow calculations.

-PHA implemented this activity in FY 2020 and applies it local FSS Program policies to all new FSS participants who enroll in the program.
+PHA received approval from HUD and implemented this activity in FY 2020.
+The MTW FSS program policies apply to all FSS participants who enroll after the activity was approved.
+Those FSS participants who enrolled prior to the approval of this activity are not subject to local FSS program policies.